boxuk/wp-packages/docs/skeleton/quickstart.md

 ## TL;DR

-If you just want a ready to go environment you can just use the following commands, if you're after more detail read the [docker setup](docker-setup.md) or [non docker setup](non-docker-setup.md) docs instead
+If you just want a ready to go environment you can just use the following commands.

 ```
 bin/install [project_name] [docker_network_name] [php_version]